Sustainable corporate governance

 No further information is currently available on this specific topic.

-Basic information in the Sustainability Report 2024
+Basic information in the Sustainability Report 2025

 Supplementary information

-• The ESG rating agency Sustainalytics belonging to Morningstar certified the Deka Group with a rating of 16.3 “Low Risk” on the scale ranging from 40+ to 0 (best grade) as having low exposure to ESG risks (effective date January 2024).
-It therefore acknowledges the comprehensive measures of the Deka Group for handling ESG-related risks.
+- Sustainalytics, the ESG rating agency owned by Morningstar, has assigned the Deka Group a rating of 19.0, classifying it as “Low Risk” on a scale ranging from 40+ to 0 (the best rating), indicating low exposure to ESG risks (as of August 2025).
+In doing so, it recognizes the Deka Group’s comprehensive measures for managing ESG-related risks.

 Further information